NeilSinclair/prompt_workshop/the_researcher/the_researcher_2.md

 id: 32the-researcher
 ---

-## Using Bing Copilot Online
+## Using Copilot Online

 ### Task 1

 **User message:**

-Please can you pull the top 10 negative reviews for the STIHL iMow RMI 632 PC?
-This is in preparation for a marketing meeting I have soon.
+Please can you pull the top 10 negative reviews for the STIHL iMow RMI 632 PC for a marketing meeting I have soon.

 ---------